JCH222/dfqueue/README.md

     +-------+-----------+-----------+

-    # Changing rows values with only <COLUMN B> as checking column
+    # Rows adding values with only <COLUMN B> as checking column
     ----------------------------------------------------------------------------------------

     Assigned dataframe (max size : 4)           # Queue